-- Rating of the performing security has been significantly downgraded in a short time span. - Breach of covenants relating to the performing debt security. - Deteriorating operating, financial and cash flow position of the issuer. - Unfavorable conditions or weak outlook of the specific sector.
+- i.
+Issuer of the performing debt security has defaulted on its other financial obligations. - ii.
+Rating of the performing security has been significantly downgraded in a short time span. - iii.
+Breach of covenants relating to the performing debt security. - iv.
+Deteriorating operating, financial and cash flow position of the issuer. - v.
+Unfavorable conditions or weak outlook of the specific sector.